-There have been no changes to the general known distribution of humpback whales in the TMAA since the 2016 GOA Final SEIS/OEIS, however there has been new research relevant to the presence of humpbacks in the TMAA and GOA region.
-Consistent with the information presented in the 2016 GOA Final SEIS/OEIS, humpback whale typically are present in higher numbers during the summer in high-latitude nearshore feeding grounds (Barlow et al., 2011; Becker et al., 2016; Becker et al., 2017; Bettridge et al., 2015; Calambokidis et al., 2017a; Calambokidis et al., 2010; Keen et al., 2018; Pack et al., 2017; Wade et al., 2016).
-Migrations are variable and dynamic seasonally and timing of migration may change from year to year based on nutritional needs, oceanic conditions impacting the prey base, and competition for food between species of whales (Burrows et al., 2016; Gabriele et al., 2017; Moran et al., 2018).
-These factors can result in humpback whales lengthening their feeding time in northern latitudes, skipping the annual migration, and potentially increasing their predation on herring in the GOA (Straley et al., 2017).
-Passive acoustic monitoring (Debich et al., 2013; Debich et al., 2014a; Rice et al., 2015; Rice et al., 2018b) have documented the presence of humpback whales year round in the TMAA, although they have been fewer in number based on three line transect surveys of the TMAA and surrounding waters (Rone et al., 2009; Rone et al., 2014; Rone et al., 2017) and the locations and destinations of satellite tagged humpback whales, as reported in Mate et al. (2018) and Palacios et al. (2020).
-This corresponds to the distribution of their prey, which is primarily concentrated on the shelf over shallow banks less than 100 meters (m) in depth (Burrows et al., 2016; Matta & Baker, 2020; McGowan et al., 2019; Moran et al., 2015; Straley et al., 2017).
+There have been no changes to the general known distribution of humpback whales in the GOA Study Area since the 2016 GOA Final SEIS/OEIS, however there has been new research relevant to the presence of humpbacks in the GOA Study Area.
+Consistent with the information presented in the 2016 GOA Final SEIS/OEIS, humpback whale typically are present in higher numbers during summer in high-latitude, nearshore feeding grounds (Barlow et al., 2011; Becker et al., 2016; Becker et al., 2017; Bettridge et al., 2015; Calambokidis et al., 2017a; Calambokidis et al., 2010; Keen et al., 2018; Pack et al., 2017; Palacios et al., 2021; Wade et al., 2016).
+Migrations vary and are seasonally dynamic with the timing of migrations changing from year to year based on factors such as nutritional needs, oceanic conditions impacting the prey base, and competition for food between species of whales (Burrows et al., 2016; Gabriele et al., 2017; Moran et al., 2018).
+These factors can result in humpback whales lengthening their feeding time in northern latitudes, skipping the annual migration altogether, and potentially increasing their predation on herring in the GOA (Straley et al., 2017).
+Palacios et al. (2021) summarized a Navy-sponsored long-term tagging study to characterize the movements, occurrence, and residence times of large whales in the TMAA and surrounding GOA.
+From 1995 to 2019, the study tracked the movements of 255 humpback whales tagged off Mexico, Hawaii, southeast Alaska, the eastern Aleutian Islands, and the U.S. West Coast.
+Only one whale, a calf tagged off Mexico (and presumably with its mother), spent time in the TMAA.
+The track of a whale tagged off southeast Alaska crossed the southeast corner of the TMAA between its last two reported locations, but it is not clear if the whale actually entered the TMAA.
+Five out of 25 whales tagged off Hawaii were headed towards the GOA based on their trajectories before the tags stopped transmitting.

+Passive acoustic monitoring (Debich et al., 2013; Debich et al., 2014a; Rice et al., 2021a; Rice et al., 2015; Rice et al., 2018b) has documented the presence of humpback whales year round in the GOA Study Area, although fewer have been present based on line transect surveys of the TMAA and surrounding waters (Crance et al., 2022; Rone et al., 2009; Rone et al., 2014; Rone et al., 2017) and the locations and destinations of satellite tagged humpback whales, as reported in Mate et al. (2018c) and Barlow et al. (2020a).
+Their presence in the GOA corresponds to the distribution of their prey, which is primarily concentrated on the shelf over shallow banks less than 100 meters (m) in depth (Burrows et al., 2016; Matta & Baker, 2020; McGowan et al., 2019; Moran et al., 2015; Straley et al., 2017).